wp-plugins/push-monkey-desktop-push-notifications/readme.txt

 2. Activate it

-3. Obtain an Account Key from [Push Monkey](http://getpushmonkey.com).
+3. Sign in with your Push Monkey account or create a new account.
+More info at: [Push Monkey](https://www.getpushmonkey.com?source=readme).

 4. Tell your readers about it :)

 = Updating =

-Automatic updates should work without any problems; If you do encounter any problems, please [let us know](http://www.getpushmonkey.com/#contact).
+Automatic updates should work without any problems; If you do encounter any problems, please [let us know](https://www.getpushmonkey.com/#contact?source=readme).

 == Screenshots ==